Rob McElhenney: Business interests

-In 2009, Mac and his wife Kaitlin Olson along with others purchased Skinner's Bar, now Mac's Tavern at 226 Market St in Philadelphia.
+In 2009, McElhenney and his wife Kaitlin Olson (who plays Dee on Its Always Sunny in Philadelphia) along with others purchased Skinner's Bar, now Mac's Tavern at 226 Market Street in Philadelphia.

-On September 23, 2020, it was announced by the Wrexham Supporters Trust that a business partnership had been formed by Mac and Canadian actor Ryan Reynolds and that they were in talks to purchase the Welsh football team Wrexham AFC.
+On September 23, 2020, it was announced by the Wrexham Supporters Trust that a business partnership had been formed by McElhenney and Canadian actor Ryan Reynolds and that they were in talks to purchase the Welsh football team, Wrexham AFC.
 On November 16, 2020, it was confirmed that the two had successfully taken over the club after receiving the backing of the Wrexham Supporters Trust.
 On April 22, 2023, Wrexham achieved promotion to League Two and also became National League champions under their ownership.
-This marked a return for Wrexham to the English Football League after a 15-year absence.
-On April 13, 2024, Wrexham secured promotion to League One finishing 2nd in League Two and securing automatic league promotion.
-In May 2025, Wrexham secured promotion to the Championship finishing 2nd in League One and securing automatic league promotion.
-In April 2024, some of Club Necaxa's owners purchased a 5% stake in Wrexham, reciprocated by Reynolds and Mac purchasing a minority ownership stake in Club Necaxa.
+This marked a return for Wrexham to the English Football League (EFL) after a 15-year absence.
+On April 13, 2024, Wrexham secured promotion to League One, finishing 2nd in League Two and securing automatic league promotion.
+In May 2025, Wrexham secured promotion to the Championship, finishing 2nd in League One and securing automatic league promotion.
+In April 2024, some of Club Necaxa's owners purchased a 5% stake in Wrexham, reciprocated by Reynolds and McElhenney purchasing a minority ownership stake in Club Necaxa.

-On June 7, 2022, Mac announced the launch of a new entertainment-tech company named Adim, co-founded by himself, Chase Rosenblatt, Melissa Kaspers, Spencer Marell, and Richard Rosenblatt.
+On June 7, 2022, McElhenney announced the launch of a new entertainment-tech company named Adim, co-founded by himself, Chase Rosenblatt, Melissa Kaspers, Spencer Marell, and Richard Rosenblatt.

-In 2023, Mac along with his It's Always Sunny in Philadelphia co-stars Glenn Howerton and Charlie Day launched an Irish American Whiskey company to bottle the spirit of Paddy's Pub, named Four Walls as a tribute to the four walls of the bar they call home on the show.
+In 2023, McElhenney and his It's Always Sunny co-stars Glenn Howerton and Charlie Day launched an Irish American Whiskey company to bottle the spirit of Paddy's Pub, named Four Walls, as a tribute to the four walls of the bar they call home on the show.

-On June 26, 2023, it was announced that both Ryan Reynolds and Mac were part of an investor group that bought a 24% equity stake in the Alpine F1 Team.
+On June 26, 2023, it was announced that both Ryan Reynolds and McElhenney were part of an investor group that bought a 24% equity stake in the Alpine F1 Team.

-In October 2024, Mac again joined Reynolds in purchasing a majority stake in Wrexham Lager.
+In October 2024, McElhenney again joined Reynolds in purchasing a majority stake in Wrexham Lager.